How to vote in australian referendum from overseas

 1. Check your eligibility: Before you proceed, ensure that you are eligible to vote in the Australian referendum.
 Australian citizens who are 18 years or older and have lived overseas for less than three consecutive years are eligible to vote.

-See also How to play the trumpet
+See also How to measure mountain bike frame size

 2. Enrol to vote: If you are not already enrolled to vote, you will need to submit an enrolment form to the Australian Electoral Commission (AEC).
 You can download the form from the AEC website or contact your nearest Australian embassy or consulate for assistance.
 Complete the form accurately and submit it along with any supporting documents required.